animesh-chouhan/animesh-chouhan.github.io/DeepThought/content/posts/calculator-percentage.md

 >
 > **`25% × 80`**

-Gnome Calculator (or any advanced calculator) is based on a parser and evaluator system.
+GNOME Calculator (or any advanced calculator) is based on a parser and evaluator system.
 When you input an expression like 3 + 5 \* 2 into a calculator:

 1. Lexer breaks it into tokens: 3, +, 5, \*, 2.
 2. Parser processes those tokens into a structured format (like an AST) while respecting precedence and associativity.